BT RO2 (formally RAO2) MPLS Redundancy & Resilient Access

-There is a fair amount of confusion in the market place regarding what is and isn’t possible from a BT RA02 MPLS Redundancy.
+There is a fair amount of confusion in the market place regarding what is and isn’t possible from a BT RO2 MPLS Redundancy.

-BT RA02 (Resilient Access 02) is BT’s name for complete MPLS Redundancy and diversity between circuits.
-As part of our work with BT, we design solutions for medium and large Enterprise clients to maximise uptime for products such as MPLS, BTNet and point to point or multipoint circuits.
+BT RO2 (Resilience Option 2) formally known as RAO2 (Resilient Access Option 2) is BT’s name for complete MPLS Redundancy and diversity between circuits.
+As part of our work with BT, we design solutions for medium and large Enterprise clients to maximise uptime for products such as MPLS, BTNet and point-to-point or multipoint circuits.

 Within the intro statement at the start of this article, I mentioned that some clients may believe they have full resilient access but, in all reality, they may have some single point of failure within their network.
 When we find examples of this scenario, the design will often include two different tail circuit providers or a failover mechanism which includes a technology such as DSL or EFM.